user95f85f/debian-fresh2/README.md

   #TODO: what if EUID is empty in the `test`?
   #TODO: what if EUID is a non-number non-empty?
 Does the test fail silently and we're good?
 Or does the shell script become a syntax error and the whole script goes down in flames?

+ALLOW A USER ON YOUR GNU/LINUX OS TO USE SUDO FOR EVERYTHING LIKE A SUPER HERO

+  usermod --append --groups sudo $USER
+  #OR:
+  printf '\n\n%s\n\n' "$USER ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee --append /etc/sudoers

 #prevents CTRL+S freezing the tty/virtual-console (ie. until CTRL+Q is hit)
 #see:   stty -a | egrep 'start|stop'
 stty start undef